mcdo-hjst/mcdo-hjst.github.io/virus2/README.md

-# Welcome to the VIRUS2 instrument at HJST at McDonald Observatory
+# VIRUS2 instrument at HJST

-Here you will find the control software and documentation developed for the VIRUS2 spectrograph at HJST.
+Control software and documentation developed for the VIRUS2 spectrograph at HJST.

 ## VIRUS2 Overview